OSS Headquarters London

 70 Grosvenor St. in Mayfair, London.
 Just east of Grosvenor Square Garden.
 You can barely read the "70" to the left of the door.

-My son and I walked up Grosvenor Street until we found a #70.
-I took a picture but still wasn’t sure because it was not right with all the other buildings that were ”important” at the time.
+My son and I walked up Grosvenor Street until we found #70.
+I took a picture but still wasn’t sure because it was not right with all the other buildings that were “important” at the time.

 When we got back to our room and I did a little digging in my documents, I discovered that yes, we were right to look for #70 (or 72) Grosvenor Street.
 Likely, the addresses were combined during the war.
 In an article at the CIA website, I read that the London office was located at 72 Grosvenor Street.
 In William Casey’s book, The Secret War Against Hitler, page 22, Casey wrote that (David) “Bruce gave me an office in his command suite at 70 Grosvenor Street which houses the OSS European headquarters.
 The five-story brick office building was smack in the middle of the war-time American compound in London.
-It was halfway down the street from the U.S. Embassy … Our headquarters was bland, grey, non-descript.”
+It was halfway down the street from the U.S. Embassy … Our headquarters was bland, grey, nondescript.”

-Casey was right. #70 has a new door of course but it is definitely a blah, compared to so many of the other Mayfair addresses on the street.
+Casey was right. #70 has a new door of course, but it is definitely a blah, compared to so many of the other Mayfair addresses on the street.

 Very fitting for its purpose, planning for and putting into place the intelligence efforts of wartime Europe.